mt-digital/metacorps/README.md

                    header=True, index=False, na_rep=None)
 ```

+There are Jupyter Notebooks in the [`notebooks`](/notebooks) directory.
+They need to be updated at this time.

 **Another thing to explain or update: frequencies are calculated using both
 the CSV data and MongoDB data.
 How does this work?
 A CSV of the episode
 counts with all relevant metadata should be made for final Jan 15 release.